envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 |**usageType**: string <br> *in formData* |**Standard** <br> Auto-Populated|
 |**source**: string <br> *in formData* | **Auto** <br> Auto-Populated|

 You can create several usages per one request using this example.
-For this, post the list of Usages.
+For this, post the list of usages.
 As a result, you’ll retrieve a string that contains a unique identifier of created usages divided by the comma separator (,).
-In case one of the Usages has an incorrect value, all items will not be saved.
+In case one of the usages has an incorrect value, all items will not be saved.

 You'll receive the following response.